andresliu22/rank-a-drank/README.md

 # drink-rating-app

 For this project we used HTML, CSS, Javascript, existing third-party API’s and server side API’s to create an app with a dynamic user interface.
 We researched and utilized a variety of technologies (listed below) in order to make the app interactive, purposeful and asthetically pleasing.
-We embraced a collaborative approach to the creation of this app and used pair programming
+We embraced a collaborative approach to the creation of this app by using pair programming.
+We maintained an organized task flow by utilizing Github's project cards, issue submissions and branch protection rules so that we could review and approve updates to the app.

-We took turns “driving” while the other two “navigated” then would switch roles.

-We wanted our code to be a true team effort, where we would all be able to claim ownership over every aspect because we worked together to construct it.

 ## App Overview